ikraamg/techStore/README.md

 ## How to use

-- Users can register and login to the account
+- Users can register and login to an account
 - Users can view list of technology items and click to view full details.
 - Users can favourite items and view a list of favourites